In this guide you will find color-coded references to other guides and materials:

 Stalker Infiltrators use Stalker Cloaking ability, which can recharge energy even when cloaked, as long as the user remains stationary, and at the cost of giving up the primary weapon slot.

 Some people call Stalkers weak and underpowered to the point of being a joke.
-Other people consider the whole concept of permanent cloaking to be annoying and obnoxious, nearly in a broken state.
+Other people consider the whole concept of permanent cloaking to be annoying and nearly overpowered.

 Both groups have reasons to their opinions.
 I think Stalkers are balanced in infantry combat, but unfortunately limited against vehicles, and almost entirely separated from the vehicle play, as vehicles can’t do anything about Stalkers either.
 But you still can impact the combined arms aspect by hacking turrets to attack enemy vehicles, and hacking terminals to pull vehicles of your own.